-With the continued collapse of restaurant chains in the UK, it seems even the industry’s key players are struggling to stay afloat.
+With the continued collapse of restaurant chains in the UK, it seems even the industry’s key players are struggling to stay afloat and retain loyal customers.

-The future isn’t looking too bright either: forecasts suggest that even more chains and independent brick-and-mortar stores will issue profit warnings and closures in the coming months.
+The future isn’t looking too bright with forecasts suggesting that even more restaurant chains and independent brick-and-mortar stores will issue profit warnings and closures in the coming months.

-As seen on Casual Dining Magazine, research by Como for the UK market reveals that loyalty programs do work.
-The figures show that a loyal customer redeems a gift on average every 9.4 days, and it takes a loyalty program member an average of 59 days to complete and redeem a digital punch card.
+As seen on Casual Dining Magazine¹, research by Como for the UK market reveals that loyalty programs do work.
+The figures show that loyal customers redeem a gift on average every 9.4 days, and it takes a loyalty program member an average of 59 days to complete and redeem a digital punch card.
 With punch cards usually requiring 10 purchases before a reward is offered, the method could bring customers back at least once a week.

 The data, which analyzed customer behavior in more than 400 stores across the UK, revealed that 6.45% of loyal customers qualify as “champion” members, spending 153% more and visiting 30% more often than other customers, on average.
 They also facilitate a staggering 14.3% of overall members sales.